-Appointed 2010: Dr. Fisher taught in the Science Department, Honors Biology and Anatomy & Physiology, prior to his Academic Dean appointment.
-Previously, he served five years as the Athletic Director and a Science Teacher at a local Christian School.
-He has taught collegiate level Anatomy & Physiology for the last 3 years.
+Appointed 2010: Dr. Fisher taught in the Science Department, Honors Biology and Anatomy & Physiology, prior to becoming the Director of Academics.
+Previously, he served five years as the Athletic Director and teacher at a local Christian School.
+He taught collegiate level Anatomy & Physiology for five years.
 Before entering the field of education, he was the owner and chief physician in a large multi-physician podiatry practice in Wheat Ridge.
 Over the years, he has served on a school board of a K-8 Christian school, been a board member of the Colorado Podiatric Medical Association, and was Chief of the Podiatry Section in the Department of Surgery at Exempla Lutheran Medical Center.
-He has a B.S. in Biological Sciences from Colorado State University, D.P.M. from the California College of Podiatric Medicine (now at Samuel Merritt University) and completed a Foot & Ankle Surgical Residency at Presbyterian/St. Luke’s Medical Center (Vencor).
+He has a B.S. in Biological Sciences from Colorado State University, D.P.M. from the California College of Podiatric Medicine (Samuel Merritt University) and completed a Foot & Ankle Surgical Residency at Presbyterian/St. Luke’s Medical Center (Vencor).
 Dr. Fisher applies his background in education and medicine to his passion for preparing students to be ambassadors for Jesus Christ.
 He is married to Jane Fisher who is an Engineering Project Manager at the National Renewable Energy Lab.
-They have two sons, Matthew and Samuel, who attend Colorado State University.
+They have two sons, Matthew, who is a Project Engineer in Indiana, and Samuel, who attends Colorado State University.

 Appointed 2012: Mrs. Goff graduated from the University of Denver with a BA in Business Administration.
 She worked for several years at Janus Capital Group as an Equity Trader and then as a Junior Analyst.
 She previously served on the Board for Denver Christian Schools.
 Mrs. Goff and her husband Jim have three children.